The Influence of Florent Schmitt’s Psaume XLVII (1904) on Other French Composers

 Albert Roussel, French composer (1869-1937)

-Less well-known but equally effective is Psaume LXXX by Albert Roussel (1969-1937).
+Less known but equally effective is Psaume LXXX by Albert Roussel (1969-1937).
 Roussel’s Psalm was composed in 1928 and features a tenor solo instead of the soprano found in Schmitt’s score.
 The orchestration differs from Schmitt’s primarily in the omission of the pipe organ.

 It’s pretty clear that Roussel was influenced by Schmitt in the composition of Psalm 80.
 Indeed, Roussel considered Psalm XLVII to be the most important of Schmitt’s compositions.
 As Roussel characterized it, this music was: